AlekEagle/cumulonimbus-docs/src/api/account.md

 ## PUT /users/:id/staff

-Updates a user's staff status.
+Grants a specified user staff permissions.

 ::: warning Non-Public Endpoint
 This endpoint is not public and requires authentication of a user with `staff` permissions.